-If the native function will be referred to in statements that will be replicated to slave servers, you must ensure that every slave server also has the function available.
-Otherwise, replication will fail on the slaves when they attempt to invoke the function.
+If the native function will be referred to in statements that will be replicated to replicas, you must ensure that every replica also has the function available.
+Otherwise, replication will fail on the replicas when they attempt to invoke the function.

 To add a native function, follow these steps to modify source

 If the function takes a fixed number of arguments, create a subclass of

 Create_func_arg3, respectively, depending on whether the function takes zero, one, two, or three arguments.
 For examples, see the

 If the function takes a variable number of arguments, create a subclass of

 Create_native_func.
 For an example, see

 To provide a name by which the function can be referred to in SQL statements, register the name in

 item_create.ccby adding a line to this array: